Keys to Robust Edits: from Theoretical Insights to Practical Advances: Robust Edit Pathway

-Our idea to address above issues is to disentangle the keys from the models' inner representations, by introducing a potential \text{branching path} as keys of edited facts.
+Our solution is to separate keys from the model's internal representations by introducing a potential branching path as keys for edited facts.

-We achieve this by placing an adaptor directly after the keys and modify the representations of the keys when it is necessary.
-As shown in Figure \ref{fig:adaptor}, our adaptor consists of two modules, a \textit{projection} module that is responsible for aligning the keys and a \text{gate} module that activates the adaptor when a token representation needs to be edit:
+This is done by adding an adapter after the keys, allowing their representations to be modified when needed.
+As shown on the right of Figure \ref{fig:overall}, our adapter consists of two modules, a \textit{projection} module that is responsible for aligning the keys and a \text{gate} module that activates the adapter when a token representation needs to be edited:

 where $k \in \R^{bsz \times L \times D}$, $f_{\text{gate}}(k) \in \R^{bsz \times L \times 1}$ and $f_{\text{proj}}(k) \in \R^{bsz \times L \times D}$.